ReoLanguage/Reo/docs/tutorial.rst

 ~~~~~~~~~~

 The definition of buffer2 as a composition of two atomic buffer instances is explicit in the sense that every subcomponent instance is defined directly.
-In this case, may can obtain the same construction using only one explicit instantiation using a **predicate**
+We can obtain the same construction using only one explicit instantiation using a **predicate**

 .. code-block:: text